ethereum-optimism/optimism/specs/challenger.md

 ### `GameType.FAULT`

-**TODO**

-### `GameType.VALIDITY`

-**TODO**
+> **Warning**
+> The `FAULT` game type is not yet implemented.
+In the first iteration of Optimism's decentralization effort,
+> challengers will respond to `ATTESTATION` games only.

+**Events and Responses**
+*TODO*

 ### `GameType.ATTESTATION`

 **Events and Responses**

 - [`L2OutputOracle.OutputProposed`](../packages/contracts-bedrock/contracts/L1/L2OutputOracle.sol#L57-70)
-  The L2OutputOracle contract emits this event when a new output is proposed on the data availability layer.
+  The `L2OutputOracle` contract emits this event when a new output is proposed on the data availability layer.
 Each time an output is proposed, the Challenger should check to see if the output is equal the output given by the `optimism_outputAtBlock` endpoint of their `rollup-node`.
   - If it is, the Challenger should do nothing to challenge this output proposal.
   - If it is not, the Challenger should respond by creating a new `DisputeGame` with the `DisputeGameType.ATTESTATION` `gameType`, the correct output root as the `rootClaim`, and the abi-encoded `l2BlockNumber` of the correct output root as the `extraData`.
-- `DisputeGameFactory.DisputeGameCreated` - A new dispute game has been created and is ready to be reviewed.
+- `DisputeGameFactory.DisputeGameCreated` A new dispute game has been created and is ready to be reviewed.
 The Challenger agent should listen for this event and check if the `rootClaim` of the `AttestationDisputeGame` created by the `DisputeGameFactory` is equal to the output root of their `rollup-node` at the game's `l2BlockNumber`.
   - If it is, the Challenger should sign the [EIP-712 typeHash](./dispute-game.md) of the struct containing the